TWvR/AneufinderDataFunctions/README.md

 - __Reorganize Aneufinder plots__

 *Some people don't like that the standard single cell karyotype and genomewide anuefinder plots are not ordered numerically from e.g. 1 to 100.
 This script is heplful to generate pdf plots in which the single cells are ordered accoring to file numbering.*

+- __Organize files from 384-well plate to sample folders__

+*Very basic script that enables redistribution of data (bed.files) from 384 well plate format to separate sample folders.